 According to research posted on the College Board website, private institutions such as Limestone award on average 10 times as much money in grant aid than public colleges.
 In addition, public schools generally award smaller and fewer scholarships than private institutions.

 “Cost is no doubt an important factor when students and their families are searching for a college or university home,” Parker noted.
 “But in addition to that, it is important to remember that a private university like Limestone has a smaller student population, which can be attractive during this time when COVID-19 is of particular concern on large campuses.
-We also offer smaller classes sizes, easier access to faculty and staff, a close-knit campus community, and a history of academic excellence.
+We also offer smaller class sizes, easier access to faculty and staff, a close-knit campus community, and a history of academic excellence.

 “Ultimately, the college decision should be made based on the students’ needs and overall goals for higher education,” he concluded.
 “At Limestone, we do offer an affordable choice on a warm and friendly campus with a family atmosphere.”